Modular forms and K3 surfaces: Proof of Theorem

-\textbf{Acknowledgements:} We thank K.~Hulek for suggesting this problem.
+We thank K.~Hulek for suggesting this problem.
 We benefitted greatly from many discussions with him and B.~van Geemen.
-We also gratefully acknowledge partial funding from the National Science Foundation (first author, grant DMS-0501029) and Deutsche Forschungsgemeinschaft (second author, under research grants Schu 2266/2-1 and Schu 2266/2-2).
+We thank the referee for his detailed comments and J.~Cervi\~no for the pointer to Eichler's paper.
 This collaboration began at the Clay Mathematics Institute 2006 Summer School on ``Arithmetic Geometry'' at the Mathemati\-sches Institut of Georg-August-Universit\"at in G\"ottingen.
 Our thanks go to the organizers for the invitation.